KitagawaPowa/az-vm-disk-encryption/README.md

 # Azure Virtual Machine
 This repository contains a sample Terraform configuration to create an Azure Virtual Machine resource.
 This example assumes that the purpose of the virtual machine is to prepare a functional Terraform server with an Ubuntu operating system.

 ## About this example

+Clone this repository to your local machine.
+Modify the final properties of the target environment by making changes in the contents of `terraform.tfvars`.
+Making changes there will supercede the default changes in `variable.tf`.

+### Azure Security Credentials

 To use this configuration, you will require appropriate identity credentials to access your Azure environment.
 More specifically, the following:

 ```